-Although the Return form is forwarded annually to all registered charities for their use and to remind them that the Return must be filed, it is the charity's responsibility to ensure that it meets its annual filing requirements, without prior notice by the Department.
+Although the Return form is forwarded annually to all registered charities for their use and to remind them that the Return must be filed, it is the charity's responsibility to ensure that it meets its annual filing requirements, without our prior notice.
 Failure to file the Return within the prescribed six-month period following each fiscal year end could result in the revocation of the organization's registered status.
 The charity would then lose its tax-exempt status as well as its authority to issue official receipts for income tax purposes, and would be subject to a tax equal to the value of any remaining assets not disposed of in a prescribed manner.
-Should you wish to obtain a copy of the Return, you may contact any of the Department's Tax Services offices or the Charities Division, in writing, at the Charities Division, Revenue Canada, Ottawa, Ontario, K1A 0L5 or by telephoning our toll-free line at 1-800-267-2384.
+Should you wish to obtain a copy of the Return, you may contact any of the CCRA's Tax Services Offices or the Charities Division, in writing, at the Charities Division, Canada Customs and Revenue Agency, Ottawa, Ontario, K1A 0L5 or by telephoning our toll-free line at 1-800-267-2384.